 You Don’t Like You

-You feel terrible about yourself.
-You don’t like doing what you do.
+You feel terrible about yourself and don’t like doing what you do.
 Yet there seems, some moments, some days to be little control over yourself.
 You know, in the deepest recesses of your heart, that this is NOT who you truly are.

 You feel out of control and helpless.
 All that seemed familiar, all that you counted on before, all that you could create to make your life tolerable or better before, no longer applies.
 Your spouse is in control.
 Plain and simple.
 And what you do, seems to make little if no difference.
 You are adrift.

-You feel stupid.
-You feel like you have been duped.
-You feel humiliated, embarrassed and ashamed.
+You feel stupid and feel like you have been duped.
+You’re humiliated, embarrassed and ashamed.
 You don’t really know why some of these feelings are so powerful, or where they came from, but you know they are real.
 And you hate it.

 And to alleviate your life of this terrible nightmare, you revert back to one of the 6 default mechanisms noted above.